On the fractional operators with respect to another function: Introduction

 \section{Introduction}

-Fractional integrals and derivatives are somehow extensions to real orders of the integrals and derivatives of integer orders.
-Subsequently, they provide an alternative framework to model various physical phenomena which involve nonlocal effects or memory effects \cite{Mach11,Mach17,Pod99}, such as viscoelasticity, fluid mechanics, quantum mechanics, dynamical systems, control theory, signal processing, etc. \cite{Fuk15,Kon17,Las17,Li10,Mon10,She12}.
-There exists in the literature several fractional derivatives operators such as the derivative of Riemann-Liouville, Caputo, Hadamard, Erd\'elyi-Kober, Gr\"unwald-Letnikov, Marchaud, Riesz, \dots (see e.g. \cite{Her14,Hil00,Kil06,Sam93} and references therein).\\
+The fractional derivatives provide an alternative framework to model various physical phenomena which involve nonlocal features \cite{Cap71,Machado17,Podlubny99}, such as visco-elasticity, seismology, chemistry, control theory, engineering, etc. \cite{Cap92,Fukunaga15,Old74}.
+Among the fractional operators one can cite the derivative in the sense of Riemann-Liouville (RL), the Caputo derivative, the Erd\'elyi-Kober derivative, the Hadamard derivative, etc. (see \cite{Diethelm10,Herrmann14,Hilfer00,Kilbas06,Kiryakova94,Lak09,Mil93,Podlubny99,Samko93,Sne79} among many others and references therein).\\

-In 2014, U.N.
-Katugampola introduced in \cite{Kat14} a modification of the Erd\'elyi-Kober derivative \cite{Kir13,Luch07} yielding to a new fractional derivative which generalizes into a single form the Riemann-Liouville and the Hadamard derivatives.
-More recently, Jarad et al. introduced and studied the generalized fractional derivative in the sense of Caputo \cite{Jar17}.
-Particularly, the authors showed that this new generalized Caputo derivative converges toward the Caputo (resp. the Caputo-Hadamard) derivative when a parameter denoted $\rho$ tends to one (resp. tends to zero) (see \cite[Theorem 3.11]{Jar17} or Theorem \ref{thm_cv_rho_caputo} hereafter).
-In physical framework, these new generalized fractional derivatives could be more flexible than the classical Riemann-Liouville and Hadamard derivatives since they allow more freedom degrees.
-Indeed, it is shown in \cite{Bal17} that the generalized fractional derivatives applied to fractional chaotic equations can improve security of image encryption results.
-Another potential application of the generalized derivative has also been suggested in quantum mechanics \cite{And15}.\\

-Since finding an explicit solution of a fractional differential system is generally not an easy task, the use of numerical methods can be helpful to approximate such a solution.
-There exists numerous methods to solve the classical fractional equations (see e.g. \cite{Ali15,Bhr16,Cao03,Dar17,Diet97,Dio09,Lin07,Lub83} among others).
-However, only few methods that allow the approximation of the solutions of fractional systems involving the generalized derivative can be found in the literature \cite{Alm16,Bal17}.
-Moreover, the convergence rate of these methods is not given.
-Recently, the authors in \cite{She17} have derived a numerical method for linear generalized fractional differential equations.
-They have shown that the proposed scheme is of order $1-\alpha$ (see \cite[Theorem 2.2]{She17}).
-We propose in this paper to develop numerical methods to solve the fractional generalized Caputo systems with optimal orders, i.e. that are independent of the choice of the parameter $\rho$.\\

-The paper is organized as follows.
-After some preliminaries in section \ref{sec_Prelim}, we establish an equivalence theorem in section \ref{sec_main} that allows us to derive several properties in concern with the existence, the uniqueness and the regularity of the solutions of the generalized Caputo fractional systems .
-In section \ref{sec_num} we perform several numerical tests where we constantly obtain the optimal convergence rate which is in total agreement with our main results.